mishra-aayush/Whatsapp-Happy-Diwali-Bot/README.md

     Make sure that the webdriver is in installed and executed in the same location as this python script.
     Failure to observe this step will give you an error `selenium.common.exceptions.WebDriverException`

+## Update

+Need to manually install chromedriver eliminated.
+But, not applicable for other webdrivers.